Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Uniform separation of approximating solutions

 \section{Uniform separation of approximating solutions}

-In this section, we prove the main theorem on the pathwise non-uniqueness of nonnegative solutions of the SPDE (\ref{eq:mainSPDE}), and the result is summarized in Theorem~\ref{thm:mains}.
-We will need the uniform separation of approximating solutions, and our tasks will be to show how it can be obtained from the conditional separation implied by Theorem~\ref{thm:gr} (cf. Remark~\ref{rmk:condsep}) and obtain appropriate probability bounds.
-We continue to suppress the dependence on $\vep$ of the approximation solutions and use only $\P_\vep$ for emphasis, unless otherwise mentioned.
+In this section, we prove the main result of the present paper that there is pathwise nonuniqueness in the SPDE (\ref{eqmainSPDE}).
+The result is summarized in Theorem~\ref{teomains}.
+We continue to suppress the dependence on ${\varepsilon}$ of the approximation solutions and emphasize it only through $\P_{\varepsilon}$, unless otherwise mentioned.